Live Optics and Azure Stack HCI

 Microsoft recommends using an official sizing tool such as Dell’s tool, and Live Optics incorporates all Azure Stack HCI design constraints and best practices, so the tool outcome is optimized to the workload requirements.

 Imagine that we had to host in the Azure Stack HCI infrastructure a number of business applications with sets of users.
-We would need to provide the performance requirements to the sizing tool so we can determine the type of node we need, the amount of memory each node will have, what CPU we will equip, how many NVMe drives are needed to cover the I/O demand, and the network architecture.
+With the performance data gathered by Live Optics, and using the Azure Stack HCI sizing tool, we can select the type of node we need, the amount of memory each node will have, what CPU we will equip, how many drives are needed to cover the I/O demand, and the network architecture.

 We can see a sample of the sizing tool input in the following figure: